Economic Policy

 Advantages of Active Economic Policy

-Proponents of active policy (Keynesians) argue that the government has a moral and practical duty to intervene: * **Stabilization:** Markets are prone to boom-and-bust cycles driven by "animal spirits."
-Policy can smooth out these fluctuations, preventing deep recessions (like the Great Depression) and runaway inflation. * **Public Goods:** Government spending provides essential goods the market under-supplies, like infrastructure, basic research, and national defense. * **Equity:** Progressive taxation and social safety nets (transfer payments) reduce inequality and provide insurance against economic shocks for the most vulnerable. * **Crisis Management:** In a panic (like 2008 or 2020), only the government/central bank has the power to act as the "lender of last resort" and prevent systemic collapse.
+Proponents of an active, interventionist policy (often called Keynesians) argue that the government has a duty to manage the economy: Economic Stabilization: Markets are inherently prone to extreme boom-and-bust cycles driven by what Keynes called "animal spirits."
+Strategic policy can smooth out these fluctuations, potentially preventing deep depressions and runaway inflation.
+Provision of Public Goods: Government spending provides essential services that the private market often under-supplies, such as national infrastructure, basic scientific research, and national defense.
+Promoting Social Equity: Progressive taxation and social safety nets (transfer payments) help to reduce extreme inequality and provide a form of collective insurance against economic shocks for the most vulnerable citizens.
+Crisis Management: During a financial panic, only the government and central bank have the power to act as the "lender of last resort" to prevent a total systemic collapse.

 Disadvantages of Active Economic Policy